richardlaugesen/richardlaugesen/pages/contact.md

 You can also follow me on [twitter](https://twitter.com/richardlaugesen) or be friends on [linkedin](https://www.linkedin.com/in/richardlaugesen/)

 I don't really check my social media though so please just email me.
+I reply to all.